 Case 2: 85-90+ degree roof pitch angles are too high to have rooftop solar panels

 At angles over 90 degrees, it becomes increasingly difficult to set up efficient rooftop solar systems because there simply isn’t enough surface area for sunlight to reach the photovoltaic cells inside the panel.
 At these steep angles, many households may want to invest in ground-mounted solar solutions where possible to maximize electricity production.
-With ground-mounted systems, sunlight can be directed onto the panels from an angle that is closer to perpendicular.
+With ground-mounted systems, sunlight can be directed onto the panels from closer to perpendicular angles.

 Case 3: 45-85 degree roof pitches are good for rooftop solar panels